D4MI4NX/go-dencrypt/README.md

 • File list tree-like format inspired by http://mama.indstate.edu/users/ice/tree/

-• Every time you encrypt file(s) and no encrypted files are in the current and all subdirectories, the script will generate new salt.
+• Every time you encrypt file(s) and no encrypted files are in the current and all subdirectories, new salt will be generated.

 • The encrypted files will have the extension .enc added to their original filenames and removed at decryption.